China or bust: Wayne Rooney's career dilemma

 But while the former United and Real Madrid midfielder did raise the league's profile, his own star also projected further than ever before and, together with his wife Victoria, Brand Beckham conquered the US.

 "As much as he says he wanted to recreate and re-energize American soccer, Beckham was going there for promotional deals, for commercial reasons, sponsorship and money, and why not?
-You can't blame anyone for doing that," says Mills.
+You can't blame anyone for doing that," Mills says.

 "Wayne will have been having those same thoughts."

-With his pace diminished, he is unlikely to flourish further in the dynamic Premier League but by moving to China, says Mills, his legend could grow.
+With his pace diminished, he is unlikely to flourish further in the dynamic Premier League but by moving to China, Mills says, his legend could grow.

-"Wayne will be an even bigger star if he moves to China," says Mills, 39.
+"Wayne will be an even bigger star if he moves to China," the 39-year-old TV pundit adds.

 "The commercial opportunities will be immense and, also, does it open avenues for his wife Coleen and her business interests?